The ‘hallmark’ of immaturity is being unable to take responsibilities for one’s actions and the consequences thereof.

 I am discussing that weakness may people have; the cowardice of being unable to accept responsibility.

 Not all children grow up.

 There are many adults who are emotionally immature.

-Those who are willing to believe whatever falls out of his mouth accept his explanations.
-This in no way assists him in gaining adulthood.
+Those persons who are willing to believe whatever falls out of his mouth.
+There are people who will accept his explanations.
+At least at first.

-Many reach middle age, or beyond, still blaming Mommy and Daddy for not holding a birthday party when he was eight.
+Many of these people reach middle age, or beyond, still blaming Mommy and Daddy for not holding a birthday party when he was eight.

 Whatever excuse you wish to use as to why you behaved in this fashion, doesn’t not alleviate your responsibility.